Tchongas/mimoz/docs/DELIVERY.md

 # Gift Card Delivery System

-This document describes the email and PDF delivery system for Mimoz gift cards.
+This document describes the email and PDF delivery system for Tapresente gift cards.

 ## Overview